Rules and RegulationsPro Tour Information

-First Group: at any time during the round they exceed the allotted time to play.
+- First Group: at any time during the round they exceed the allotted time to play.

-Subsequent Groups: at any time during the round they; (a) exceed the allotted time and; (b) reach a par-3 hole that is open and free of play, reach par-4 hole and have not played a stroke from the teeing ground before the hole is open and free of play, or reach a par-5 hole and all players in the group have not player a stroke from the teeing ground before the hole is open and free of play.
+- Subsequent Groups: at any time during the round they; (a) exceed the allotted time and; (b) reach a par-3 hole that is open and free of play, reach par-4 hole and have not played a stroke from the teeing ground before the hole is open and free of play, or reach a par-5 hole and all players in the group have not played a stroke from the teeing ground before the hole is open and free of play.

-(a) stroke on a par-3; (b) a second stroke on a par-4 or par-5; (c) a third stroke on a par-5; (d) a stroke near the putting green or, (e) a stoke on the putting green.
+- A player has 40 seconds to play a stroke, with an additional 10 seconds (total of 50) when first to play: stroke on a par-3; a second stroke on a par-4 or par-5; a third stroke on a par-5; a stroke near the putting green or, a stroke on the putting green.

-A player being timed, who exceeds the applicable time to play a stroke will be informed as soon as possible.
+- A player being timed, who exceeds the applicable time to play a stroke will be informed as soon as possible.

-- First Offense – No Penalty – Warning
+First Offense – No Penalty

-- Second Offense – One (1) penalty stroke
+Second Offense – One (1) Penalty Stroke

-- Third Offense – Two (2) penalty stokes
+Third Offense – Two (2) Penalty Strokes

 Fourth Offense – DISQUALIFICATION